 The LFF configuration views are shown below.
 A single faceplate implementation is available for the LFF - with a single ejector latch.
 The long ejector is the default configuration, however, a short ejector version is available for non-shadowed front I/O configurations and is being considered for future development.
-Like the SFF, if additional LFF faceplate implementations become available, the same LFF OCP NIC 3.0 PBA assembly shall be able to accept new faceplate types and may be interchanged depending on the end application.
-The drawings shown in Figure 10 below illustrate a representative front, side and top views of the LFF.
+Similar toLike the SFF and TSFF, if additional LFF faceplate implementations become available, the same LFF OCP NIC 3.0 PBA assembly shall be able to-accepts up to three new-faceplate types and may be interchanged depending on the end application.
+Faceplates are attached to the PCBA at the time of manufacture.
+The drawings shown in Figure 11 Figure 10 below illustrate a representative front, side and top views of the LFF.

-Where space is permitted on the faceplate, square vents sized to a maximum of 3.0 mm x 3.0 mm must be added to help optimize airflow while maintaining the integrity of the faceplate structure.
-EMI considerations should also be considered during the design process.
-Refer to the images shown in Figure 11 for example square vent configurations depending on the line side I/O connectors.
+Where space is permitted on the faceplate, square vents sized to a maximum of 3.0 mm x 3.0 mm must may be added to help optimize airflow while maintaining the integrity of the faceplate structure.
+EMI considerations should also be taken into account considered during the design process.
+Refer to the images shown in Figure 12 Figure 11 for example square vent configurations depending on the line side I/O connectors.